randallb15/PredictingSAHomeValues/README.md

 Within 20% of Sales Price: 98.8%

 Getting a home estimate within 5% of the final sales price proved very difficult.
-The Zestimate performs